 - The map (mapping) function uses tables that are constructed according to the slider settings.
 Each table uses a pair of sliders: table n uses sliders 2n and 2n+1 for the high and low values, respectively.
-The table is constructed as follows, where L is the value of the low slider, H is the value of the high slider, and I is an entry: if $I \le L$, use 0; if $I \ge H$, use 255; if L < I < H, use (I-L) 255/(H-L). - The rnd (random) function returns a different random number each time it is called, but the entire function resets each time an image is processed.
-As a result, a filter that uses the rnd function will have the same effect each time it is used on the same image. - The mix (mixture) function combines the two input values using the specified fraction.
+The table is constructed as follows, where L is the value of the low slider, H is the value of the high slider, and I is an entry:

+if $I \le L$, use 0; if $I \ge H$, use 255; if L < I < H, use (I-L)255/(H-L).

+- The rnd (random) function returns a different random number each time it is called, but the entire function resets each time an image is processed.
+As a result, a filter that uses the rnd function will have the same effect each time it is used on the same image. - The rst (random state) function can be used to change the initial seed of the random-number-generator (rnd function).
+More information on how rst works in Filter Factory and Filter Foundry can be found in the chapter "Implementation detail differences". - The mix (mixture) function combines the two input values using the specified fraction.
 A fraction of 1/2 returns the average of the two input values.
 A fraction close to 1 returns the first input value, and a fraction close to 0 returns the second input value.
 The mix of (a,b,n,d) is defined as an/d+b(d-n)/d. - The scl (scale) function maps a value from an input range onto an output range.
 For example, an input range of 0 to 255 could be mapped onto an output range of -100 to 100 by the expression scl(c,0,255,-100,100).
 In this example, channel values close to 0 are mapped starting at -100, and channel values close to 255 are mapped up to 100.
+Note that val(0,a,b) is equivalent to scl(ctl(0),0,255,a,b). - sin and cos are bounded while tan will go to +/- infinity (actually the output range is -167772 to 167772).
+The following diagram shows a diagram of the three functions:

-Note that val(0,a,b) is equivalent to scl(ctl(0),0,255,a,b). - The r2x and r2y functions convert radial coordinates to cartesian coordinates.
-The c2d and c2m functions convert Cartesian coordinates to radial coordinates. - The get and put functions can be used to store intermediate values into one of the cells (indexed from 0 to 255).
+- The r2x and r2y functions convert radial coordinates to cartesian coordinates.
+The c2d and c2m functions convert Cartesian coordinates to radial coordinates.

+- The get and put functions can be used to store intermediate values into one of the cells (indexed from 0 to 255).
 Because the channel expressions are evaluated in order (R,G,B,A), the cells can be filled with values in an expression, and the values are available for the following functions.
-For example, the following expressions: - R: put(i, 0),get(0) - G: get(0) - B: get(0) - A: a are an efficient way to convert a color image into a monochrome image.
+For example, the following expressions:

+- R: put(i, 0),get(0)

+- G: get(0)

+- B: get(0)

+- A: a

+are an efficient way to convert a color image into a monochrome image.
 Using get and put in this case speeds things up because the expression "i" is only evaluated once per pixel, rather than for every channel of every pixel.

-- The cnv (convolve) function is similar to Photoshop's Custom filter and modifies the color of a pixel by assigning weights to the pixel and its eight surrounding pixels.
+The cnv (convolve) function is similar to Photoshop's Custom filter and modifies the color of a pixel by assigning weights to the pixel and its eight surrounding pixels.
 The value of each pixel is multiplied by a weight (m11 though m33).
 The resulting values are then added and divided by d (typically the sum of the weights) to produce the new pixel value.